 A decision has been made for each of the five frameworks according to which format the paper fits within each academic writing.
-The decision is based upon the reading of the article.
+The decision is based on the reading of the article.
 For two-thirds of the documents, placing them into a category was clear.
-We had to decide which category we set them within for one-third of the papers.
-The decision is based upon our notes from each piece, and if in doubt, we have reread the article.
+We had to decide which type we set them within for one-third of the papers.
+The decision is based upon our notes from each piece; if in doubt, we reread the article.

-The classification done within each of the eight criteria is done after reading each section in the paper.
+The classification within each of the eight criteria is done after reading each section in the paper.
 When the session is missing, our decision is based on our classification.
-The subject classification is done according to the keywords in the documents and upon the abstract and the introduction.
+The subject classification is done according to the keywords in the documents, the abstract, and the introduction.
 The exactness of the category has continuously been approved.
-We have, for that reason, reclassified 2017, 2018, and 2019 for our 2022 paper.
-The paper follows up on the analyses of the IFKAD papers (Jevnaker and Olaisen 2022).
+For that reason, we have reclassified 2017, 2018, and 2019 for our 2023 paper.
+The paper follows up on the analyses of the IFKAD papers (Jevnaker & Olaisen, 2022).